skatsuta/athenai/README.md

 In these statements the second and third one depend on the previous one of each respectively, so they cannot be executed concurrently and need to be run sequentially.

-In this case, you can specify the number of concurrent query executions by using `--concurrent/-c` flag.
+In this case, you can specify the maximum number of concurrent query executions by using `--concurrent/-c` flag.
 To run multiple statements sequentially, specify `--concurrent 1`:

 ```